- Requirements to start using DETECT

 Requirements to start using DETECT

-In order to start using DETECT you need, at least, the following information:
+To start using DETECT you need, at least, the following information:

 - Information required about the buildings under study:

-Including more than the basic information in your account, might unlock more functionalities and recommendations.
+Including more than the basic information in your account might unlock more functionalities and recommendations.
 Here is what you could add:

 - Tags: You can add more information to your buildings to later filter the results offered by Detect.
+Take a look at this article and learn how you can navigate through your portfolio in an easy and organized way.

 Detect's configuration process